donomii/authentigate/README.md

 # authentigate
 An edge server that manages user sessions via oauth2.
+Great for small/personal installations.

+Authentigate increases your security by protecting your app against several kinds of hacks, and handles user logins and sessions so that you don't have to.

-It accepts requests, authenticates them, and passes the request to the correct microservice.  authentigate increases security by limiting the kind and amount of data that will be sent to microservices.
+It accepts requests, authenticates them, and passes the request to the correct (micro)service.  authentigate increases security by limiting the kind and amount of data that will be sent to (micro)services.

 To increase security and GDPR compliance, authentigate does not store user data, it instead uses oauth2 to authenticate users.
 Even if an authentigate server is completely compromised, no user data will be lost, not even passwords (although all session tokens would need to be revoked, forcing users to log in again).